Associate Professor of English

 B.A.
 University of California, Berkeley

 Office: 108 Swan Hall

 Travis Williams teaches courses on Shakespeare, Marlowe, Jonson, Donne, Milton, Renaissance lyric poetry, and science and literature.
-He is also an academic advisor for English majors and for freshman in University College.

 Williams’s research concerns the literature and rhetoric of the British Renaissance and the cultural history of science and mathematics.
 He has presented papers at the Harvard Shakespearean Studies Seminar, at the University of Aberdeen, and at conferences of the Modern Language Association, the Renaissance Society of America, the Shakespeare Association of America, the History of Science Society, the British Society for the History of Mathematics, and the Society for Literature, Science, and the Arts.
 He has received fellowships from the URI Council for Research, the URI Center for the Humanities, and the Folger Shakespeare Library, and a scholarship at the Rare Book School at the University of Virginia.

 Shakespeare Up Close: Reading Early Modern Texts.
 Co-edited with an Introduction co-written by Travis D. Williams, Russ McDonald, and Nicholas D. Nace.
 London: Arden Shakespeare, 2012.